Harvey Reid has played and taught guitar for 30 years, was a former national

 worth saying.
 Having a good promo package helps, and being young

-and attractive helps, and being a great talent helps, but none
+and attractive helps, and being a great talent helps, and being persistent and pushy and beleiving in yourself is incredibly

-them helps as much as making a good one.
+them helps you as much as making a good one.
 Anybody can make a bad

 record, even if they are good artists.
 It's a lot like getting

-your picture taken-- a bad picture might just be a bad picture.
+your picture taken-- a bad picture might just be a bad picture, and it might not mean that you are unattractive.

-It takes sometimes rolls of pictures to get an expression on your
+It takes sometimes rolls of pictures to get a good expression on your

-face to last for 1/32 of a second, and it is hard to play a 4
+face to last for 1/32 of a second, and it is very hard to play a 4

 minute song into a tape machine perfectly.
 I have done as many